psi4/psi4/doc/sphinxman/source/fisapt.rst

 Adding Point Charges to F/I-SAPT Computations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ..
-Citation: Alenaizan, A; Cheney, D. L.; Sherrill, C. D. Electrostatatically embedded
+Citation: Alenaizan, A; Cheney, D. L.; Sherrill, C. D. Electrostatically embedded
 .. symmetry adapted pertubration theory.
 In preparation.

-Point charges can be added to the interacting subsystems A and B as well as to the ``linking`` fragment C. Briefly, the interaction between the point charges in A(B) and fragment B(A) enters the SAPT0 interction energy.
-It explicitly affects in the electrostatics and induction components, and implicitly affects other SAPT0 components by polarizing the orbitals.
+Point charges can be added to the interacting subsystems A and B as well as to the ``linking`` fragment C. Briefly, the interaction between the point charges in A(B) and fragment B(A) enters the SAPT0 interaction energy.
+It explicitly affects the electrostatics and induction components, and implicitly affects other SAPT0 components by polarizing the orbitals.
 If point charges are present in both subsystems A and B, an additional charge-charge interaction term is also added to the electrostatic energy.
 When point charges are assigned to subsystem C, the point